 Limitations of our work include the use of translation for expanding datasets to multilingual settings, the number of languages we evaluated on, and number of models we experimented with.
 We now discuss each of them.

-\paragraph{Translated data} One limitation of our work is that our data is translated using Google Translate API, and not originally sourced by native speakers.
+\paragraph{Translated data} One limitation of our work is that our data is translated using the Google Translate API, and not originally sourced by native speakers.
 Automatic translation is inherently imperfect and may introduce noise to the tuning sets.
-However, translation also allows to for a controlled setup, in which the content of all training and evaluation examples is the same for all languages.
+However, translation also allows to for a controlled setup with parallel data, in which the content of all training and evaluation examples is the same for all languages.

 \paragraph{Number of languages} A second limitation is that we use 12 languages in our main experiments (\S\ref{sec:how_much}), with 3 additional languages in the language similarity experiment (\S\ref{sec:lang_sim}).
-Clearly, multilingual instruction-following models need to be able to operate in more languages, and we leave work on scaling this number to future work.
+Clearly, multilingual instruction-following models need to successfully operate in many more languages, and we leave work on scaling this number to future work.

 \paragraph{Number of models} Lastly, we experiment with PaLM 2, and results may vary with different LLMs.
-Nevertheless, our focus on PaLM 2 highlights the potential of multilingual pretraining for future advancements in LLMs.
+Nevertheless, our focus on PaLM 2 highlights the potential of multilingual pre-training for future advancements in LLMs.